christung16/terraform-mso-aci/README.md

                 }
             }

+### Learn how to manipulate the data structures which commonly used in network environment

-3. Map of the Map
+1. Map in the Map
    In .tfvars

         cdp = {